qpdf/qpdf/manual/cli.rst

 PDF Inspection
 --------------

+.. help-topic inspection: inspect PDF files

+   These options provide tools for inspecting PDF files.
+When any of the options in this section are specified, no output file should be given.

 These options provide tools for inspecting PDF files.
 When any of the options in this section are specified, no output file should be given.